translate/virtaal/docs/building.rst

     picked up by setup.py for some reason

 - iso-codes -- if you want translated language names
+- libproxy and its Python binding, which might be called something like python-libproxy on your system -- improved support for proxies on Linux (since Virtaal 1.0)
 - The optional fts3 module for sqlite3 will be used if it is available - provides speedups with TM retrieval  (it is safe to just overwrite a better sqlite library over the one available in Python for Windows)